UK Prayer Times

 Salah (Arabic), Namaz (Urdu/Persian) and Salat are all terms for Islamic ritual prayer — the five daily prayers obligatory on every Muslim.
 They differ only by language of origin, not in meaning or practice.

-Is this prayer times service free?
+Is this prayer times service really free?